mhroth/JCoreAudio/README.md

 }

 // shut everything down again
-// it is also possible to refer to the singleton instance of JCoreAudio directly JCoreAudio.jcoreaudio.returnToState(CoreAudioState.UNINITIALIZED);
+// note that it is also possible to refer to the singleton instance of JCoreAudio directly JCoreAudio.jcoreaudio.returnToState(CoreAudioState.UNINITIALIZED);
 ```

-# License
+## License
 JCoreAudio is licensed under a modified [LGPL](http://www.gnu.org/licenses/lgpl.html) with a **non-commercial** clause, in the spirit of the [Creative Commons Attribution-NonCommercial (CC BY-NC)](http://creativecommons.org/licenses/by-nc/3.0/) license.